-Note: A person or organisation that makes a donation to a candidate or group in an election is required to lodge an Election Donor Return.
+Note: A person or organisation that makes donations to a candidate or Senate group in an election exceeding the disclosure threshold is required to lodge an Election Donor Return.
 A Financial Disclosure Guide for Election Donors is available on the AEC website.